Tchangmargarya yangtsunghaiensis

-Tchangmargarya yangtsunghaiensis is a species of large operculate freshwater snail, an aquatic gastropod mollusk in the family Viviparidae, the river snails.
+Tchangmargarya yangtsunghaiensis is a species of large operculate freshwater snail, an aquatic gastropod mollusc in the family Viviparidae, the river snails.

 This species used to be assigned to Margarya, and is the type species of Tchangmargarya.

 Distribution

 The distribution of Tchangmargarya yangtsunghaiensis includes Yangzong Lake in Yunnan Province, China.

 Description

 The diploid chromosome number of Tchangmargarya yangtsunghaiensis is 2n=24.
 Zhang et al. (2015) provided details about the shell and about the radula.